 Step 2: Type gpedit and hit Enter key.

 Way 4: by Windows PowerShell

 Step 1: Open Windows PowerShell window.
 (Search powershell in Start menu.)

 Way 5: through Task Manager

-Step 1: Open Task Manager by right click on the task bar.
+Step 1: Open Task Manager by right-clicking on the taskbar.

-Step 2: Click File –> Create new task.
+Step 2: Click File –> Create a new task.

 Step 3: Type gpedit.msc in the Open box and click OK.

-Tips: The above five ways to open local group policy editor work on all Windows 10 editions except Home edition, because 10 Home editions do not come with local group policy editor.
+Tips: The above five ways to open local group policy editor that works on all Windows 10 editions except Home edition because Windows 10 Home editions do not come with local group policy editor.